-The disparity between the counts of men and women at American InterContinental University - Atlanta is on par with the national average.
+The disparity between the counts of men and women at American InterContinental University - Atlanta is higher than the national average.

 If available, the chart below will include the male to female ratio among AIU Atlanta's faculty.

 The ratio of male to female faculty at AIU Atlanta is on par with national averages.

 We've determined the geographic diversity of each school by looking at where students lived before they were admitted.

 Over 90% of the students attending American InterContinental University - Atlanta come from within Georgia.
 This puts AIU Atlanta's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,919.